The 2021 E-publication is now available!

 How can futures be more just, more sustainable, or, ideally, both?
 What can practice-research tell us about the paths to these futures?

 Some themes that will were addressed through the 3 featured conversations and 3 panels were:

 - Multispecies Speculative Futures

 - Art and Activism in Cityscapes

 - Industrial Scale Meat Production

 Featured Presenters: Nik Forrest, Ali Kenefick, and Sanaz Sohrabi from Concordia University in conversation with Livia Daza Paris, Emilio Chapela, and Kate Paxman from University of Plymouth

 Panelists: Andre Bailao (University of Sao Paolo), Hira Sheikh (Queensland University of Technology), Isaiah Green (Indiana University), Julie Gemuend (Brock University), Karine Aguiar S. Saunier (University of Campina), Laura Magnusson (Concordia University), Shareed Mohammed (University of the West Indies), and Deepta Sateesh (Srishti Manipal Institute of Art, Design and Technology) / Laura Denning (Bath Spa University)

-Each selected presenter or panel will be invited to contribute their presentation(s) as a research paper or visual essay words to be included in an e-book of the symposium.
-This will be peer reviewed and edited, along with a prologue, by University of Plymouth PhD candidates and professors and released early 2022!
+Each selected presenter or panel was invited to contribute their presentation(s) as a research paper or visual essay words to be included in an e-book of the symposium.
+This was edited, along with a prologue, by the co-directors and was released July 2022!